 How has your experience at Cambridge been so far and what do you look forward to doing outside of the classroom?

 You have a keen interest in languages, especially in Arabic and French.
-How did you pick them up?I have always been interested to understand things from different perspectives and each new language offers a new lens through which we can view the world.
+How did you pick them up?I love learning new languages as it allows me to understand things from different perspectives.

-What does being the inaugural Quantedge - Lee Kuan Yew Masters scholar mean to you and what advice would you give to others from similar backgrounds?To be the inaugural Quantedge – Lee Kuan Yew Masters Scholarship recipient is an honour for me, especially coming from a financially disadvantaged background.
-It has always been a dream of mine to study in the UK and experience living in a different country, but I never had the financial resources to do so.
-Furthermore, as a late bloomer and a student from the Normal Academic stream in secondary school, I did not think that it would be possible to qualify for admission into Cambridge, let alone admission with a scholarship!
+What does being the inaugural Quantedge - Lee Kuan Yew Masters scholar mean to you and what advice would you give to others from similar backgrounds?As the first-ever recipient of the Quantedge – Lee Kuan Yew Masters Scholarship, I feel honoured, especially given my financially disadvantaged background.
+Studying in the UK and experiencing life in a different country has been a dream of mine, but I never had the financial resources to do so.
+As a student from the Normal Academic stream in secondary school, I never thought I would qualify for admission into Cambridge, let alone admission with a scholarship!

-To other aspiring students, I would say to them "It is important to keep an open mind and make the most of what you have.
-Who knows what the future holds?”
+"It is important to keep an open mind and make the most of what you have.
+After all, who knows what the future holds?”